 A number of “themes” are also available which influence how your site looks and how it is structured.

 On the other hand, drag and drop options like Squarespace are much simpler and you can do a lot with them, too.

 Pick WordPress if you want to have lots of flexibility and you don’t mind you or a team member being on hand to manage the site and troubleshoot any issues that come up (drag and drop sites do all this work for you behind the scenes.)

-If you’re reasonably tech savvy, using WordPress won’t be much of a problem for you and you can rest safe in the knowledge that big brands like Tech Crunch, The New Yorker and Mercedes-Benz are using the same platform.
-Also, TSO Host have excellent support and their assistants will often do behind the scenes work for you if you ask nicely.
+If you’re reasonably tech-savvy, using WordPress won’t be much of a problem for you and you can rest safe in the knowledge that big brands like Tech Crunch, The New Yorker and Mercedes-Benz are using the same platform.
+Also, TSO Host has excellent support and their assistants will often do behind the scenes work for you if you ask nicely.

 Pro tip: if you go for WordPress.org, look for a web host that offers WordPress hosting as part of the package.
 It’ll just make everything much simpler.